 Social Work Assistant

-Mental Health social work in Kent underwent really exciting transformation in 2019 which has enabled us to develop a service based on recovery and social inclusion principles, designed to be accessible to anyone needing mental health and wellbeing support in both Primary and Secondary Care including those people who fall through the gaps between services.
+Mental Health social work in Kent has recently undergone really exciting transformation which has enabled us to develop a service based on recovery and social inclusion principles, designed to be accessible to anyone needing mental health and wellbeing support in both Primary and Secondary Care including those people who fall through the gaps between services.

-The service which is co located with our health colleagues is now looking to appoint a Social Work Assistant. (currently staff are working a mix of home / office working during COVID-19)
+The service which is co located with our health colleagues is now looking to appoint a Social Work Assistant

 You will be educated to NVQ in Care Level 2 or equivalent and be working towards NVQ in Care Level 3 or equivalent.
 You will have GCSE or equivalent in Mathematics and English.
 You will have experience of working with people with social care needs and of undertaking initial assessments.

 You will ideally have experience of supporting clients within mental health services to become more independent, utilising support that is available through the statutory and voluntary sector.

 - Experience of working within a multi-agency environment.